vic-ma/howtodismantle.github.io/_posts/2023-10-29-Bed-time-stories-Three-ways-to-shut-down-a-Peakboard-box-remotely.md

 ![image](/assets/2023-10-29/010.png)

+In the Peakboard help you can also find an [article](https://help.peakboard.com/scripting/en-quick-tipp-restart.html) covering he same topic with a slightly different approach for the shut down via timer scirpt.
+Depending on the use case this might be also a nice option to consider.

 ## Shutdown Method 2 - Use a global shared function

 In that case we use the same Building Block / LUA function as discussed earlier.
 However we put it into a global function, which is not only global but also shared.
 This means the Peakboard box exposes an REST endpoint which can be called from outside.